UjjwalDhakal7/UjjwalDhakal7/README.md

-# Hello, I'm [Ujjwal Dhakal] 👋
+# Hello, I'm Ujjwal Dhakal 👋

 Aspiring Developer | Tech Enthusiast

 Welcome to my GitHub profile!
-I'm [Ujjwal Dhakal], an aspiring developer with a keen eye for creating engaging and user-friendly interfaces.
+I'm Ujjwal Dhakal, an aspiring developer with a keen eye for creating engaging and user-friendly interfaces.
 Here you'll find a collection of my projects and contributions.
 Feel free to explore, contribute, or reach out to me.

 ## 🔧 Technologies & Tools